spyrosoft/spyrosoft.com/awestruct/index.md

 **Why Do So Many Websites Use Insecure Technology?**

 That is a great question.
 The short answer is: In a perfect world they would not.
 The long answer is: [Worse Is Better](https://blog.codinghorror.com/worse-is-better/).
 In general it has to do with short term goals taking priority over long term goals.
+The "Make it work right now" philosophy gets in the way of the "Make sure it is secure" goal.

 **How Do Websites Become Compromised?**